 1. Powerful brands

-Think of well-known brand names in the United States, or better yet, around the world.
-American Express
+Think of well-known brand names in the United States -- or better yet, around the world.
+General Electric

 2. Significant products or services

 Look for a company that's selling its customers something they really need or really want.
-Pharmaceutical companies such as Abbott Labs
+Pharmaceutical companies such as Merck

 3. Consistent, reliable earnings and sales growth -- and robust margins